trivago/gollum/docs/src/gen/consumer/file.rst

 **File**

   This value is a mandatory setting and contains the name of the file to read.
-This filed supports glob patterns.
+This field supports glob patterns.
   If the file pointed to is a symlink, changes to the symlink will be detected.
 The file will be watched for changes, so active logfiles can be scraped, too.